peterramsing/Maintenance-Site/README.md

 This is an Express JS app that will take URLs and then return the maintenance site based on the url.

+You can read an in-depth use case for this on Peter's site. [peter.coffee/maintenance-site-with-express-and-pug](http://peter.coffee/maintenance-site-with-express-and-pug)

 ## Install and running this
 1. `$ git clone git@github.com:NaturalPoint/Maintenance-Site.git`
 2. `$ cd maintenance-mode`